 Entering the estate, the first building the visitors see is the small Caretaker’s Lodge which shows, albeit in miniature, many of the architectural elements of the Villa.

-After the 1990s restoration, the building and the park are now in very good conditions, well maintained by the Centre des Monuments Nationaux; some of the rooms, including the kitchen and the main bathroom, still retain a part of the original equipment, while a small collection of Le Corbusier’s furniture is on display in the living room.
-At the ground floor there is a permanent historical exhibition which includes drawings, scale models, and samples from the correspondence between Madame Savoye and Le Corbusier.
+After the 1990s restoration, the building and the park are now in very good condition, well maintained by the Centre des Monuments Nationaux; some of the rooms, including the kitchen and the main bathroom, still retain a part of the original equipment, while a small collection of Le Corbusier’s furniture is on display in the living room.
+On the ground floor, there is a permanent historical exhibition that includes drawings, scale models, and samples from the correspondence between Madame Savoye and Le Corbusier.

 The living room, Photo Inexhibit

-We are used to see photographs depicting Villa Savoye as an isolated white monolith emerging from a flat green field, or detailed images focused on the house’s internal geometry.
+We are used to seeing photographs depicting Villa Savoye as an isolated white monolith emerging from a flat greenfield, or detailed images focused on the house’s internal geometry.

-Thus, all the architectural elements, forms and colors – white is predominant – take full sense only when combined with the greens, yellows and browns which “flood” into the house through an ensemble of ribbon windows and openings strategically positioned.
-Maybe I am wrong, but it looks like the Swiss architect wanted to re-create in the flat Seine valley some elements of the familiar Jura’s landscape of its youth.
+Thus, all the architectural elements, forms, and colors – white is predominant – take full sense only when combined with the greens, yellows, and browns that “flood” into the house through an ensemble of ribbon windows and openings strategically positioned.
+Maybe I am wrong, but it looks like the Swiss architect wanted to re-create in the flat Seine valley some elements of the familiar Jura landscape of its youth.

-The park seen from the terrace, photo © Inexhibit
+The park viewed from the terrace, photo © Inexhibit

 The kitchen, photo Inexhibit